 Train time: 35–40 minutes

 Mainz is super easy to reach and has a laid-back, local feel, perfect for a relaxed day out.
 It’s right on the Rhine and packed with history.
-The Mainz Cathedral is massive and sits right in the city’s center, so you can’t miss it!
+What to see there?
+Well, the Mainz Cathedral is massive and sits right in the city’s center, so you can’t miss it!

 If you’re into books or printing (or just cool museums), check out the Gutenberg Museum, where you can see one of the original Gutenberg Bibles.
 From there, take a walk along the riverside promenade, grab a glass of local Riesling, or enjoy lunch in one of the many squares.